bimalbasari/Static-LinkedIn-Page/README.md

-# Linkdin clone
+# Linkdein clone
-This is the clone of linkdin made by HTML css only
+This is the clone of linkedin made by HTML css only
 ## Details
-organation :Testbook
+Organization :Testbook
 <br>
 Faculty: Yash sharma,  Prashant Dey , Nitesh Gupta
 <br>